MermaidSeqBench: An Evaluation Benchmark for NL-to-Mermaid Sequence Diagram Generation: Introduction

+To demonstrate the effectiveness of MermaidSeqBench, we perform initial evaluations on three distinct families of models of similar sizes: \textit{Llama-3.1-8B-Instruct} \citep{grattafiori2024llama3herdmodels}, \textit{Qwen-2.5-7B-Instruct} \citep{qwen2025qwen25technicalreport}, and \textit{Granite-3.3-8B-Instruct} \citep{granite2024granite}.
+We then extend to models of the same families at smaller sizes to demonstrate the scaling effects and trends across different model sizes.
+Lastly, to isolate and study scaling effects, we conduct an ablation over multiple sizes of the \textit{Qwen-2.5} instruction-tuned models which allows us to control architectural differences and focus solely on the model scale.
+For all of our evaluations, we use two large LLM judge models: \textit{DeepSeek-V3}~\citep{deepseekai2025deepseekv3technicalreport} at 671B and \textit{GPT-OSS}~\citep{openai2025gptoss120b} at 120B.
+This highlights both the effectiveness and flexibility of our proposed benchmark as our results reveal significant capability gaps across models and the various evaluation modes.

 Our benchmark aims to provide a foundation for advancing research, not only in Mermaid sequence diagram generation, but also structured diagram generation as a whole.
-As a result, we open source \framework\footnote{Code available at: \texttt{\url{https://github.com/IBM/MermaidSeqBench-Eval}}} and make the benchmark dataset publicly accessible\footnote{Dataset available at: \texttt{\url{https://huggingface.co/datasets/ibm-research/MermaidSeqBench}}} in hopes of encouraging further work in developing more rigorous, fine-grained evaluation methodologies in this space.
-Furthermore, although we focus on LLM-to-Mermaid sequence diagram evaluations, our methodology can be applied to other structural diagrams or even other textual representations such as PlantUML.
+As a result, we open-source MermaidSeqBench\footnote{Code available at: \url{https://github.com/IBM/MermaidSeqBench-Eval}} and make the benchmark dataset publicly accessible\footnote{Dataset available at: \url{https://huggingface.co/datasets/ibm-research/MermaidSeqBench}} in hopes of encouraging further work in developing more rigorous, fine-grained evaluation methodologies in this space.
+Furthermore, although we focus on NL-to-Mermaid sequence diagram evaluations, our methodology can be applied to other structural diagrams or even other textual representations such as PlantUML.